Market Update for November 1st

 –

-Acosta Farm & Vineyard, Alcantar Farm**, Anders’ Acre and Apiary, Arreola Farm, Aventura Gardens, Azteca Farm**, Cardenas Farms/YNT Farms/Cuyama Orchard, Chuy’s Berries**, F&F Farm, Fue Thao Fresh Produce**, Halaby & Verni**, Henry’s Egg Ranch, J&J Farms, Los Padres Orchids, Maria’s Citrus, Mulberry Lane Farm, Myriad Flowers, Underwood Farms.
+Acosta Farm & Vineyard, Adaboy Acres, Alcantar Farm**, Anders’ Acre and Apiary, Arreola Farm , Angelo Farm** (new), Aventura Gardens (returning), Azteca Farm**, Cardenas Farms/YNT Farms/Cuyama Orchard, Chuy’s Berries**, F&F Farm, Fue Thao Fresh Produce**, Halaby & Verni**, Henry’s Egg Ranch, J&J Farms, Los Padres Orchids, Mulberry Lane Farm, Myriad Flowers, Ojai Microgreens, and Underwood Farms (returning).

 –